sergeyvoytov/data-structures-and-algorithms/code401challenges/Blog.md

 #### 1st RUN
-On the 1st run our variable i would be 1 and out temporary array would be the length of 1 and will be storing first value {8}
+On the 1st run our variable it would be 1 and out temporary array would be the length of 1 and will be storing first value {8}

 #### 2nd RUN
 On the second run our temporary array will have length of 2 and values {4,8}